 The respondent described being driven approximately four to five hours and arriving to the Bosnian-Croatian border at night time.

 “Seven police in one-line wait, two persons go out, two by two, all fighting, everything they fight”

-According to the respondent, the seven policemen were at the border for them to arrive.
+According to the respondent, the seven policemen were waiting at the border for them to arrive.
 They wore uniforms comprised of blue, short-sleeve shirtsand dark trousers.
-The group had to leave two-by-two out of the van and had to run along the line to a bridge representing the border between Croatia and BiH.
+The group had to exit the van two-by-two and had to run along the line to a bridge representing the border between Croatia and BiH.
 During this process, they were struck by the batons of the seven police officers.
-They found their phone back, the screen broken with a stick.
+They found their phones, but the screens were broken.

 They walked back to Velika Kladuša which was the closest city from where they were pushed back.